Latent Reasoning VLA: Latent Thinking and Prediction for Vision-Language-Action Models: Introduction

 Our training paradigm follows a three-stage progression that transitions from explicit multi-modal reasoning to latent embodied reasoning.
 Training begins with unified textual and visual CoT supervision, where textual reasoning steps and future visual predictions are explicitly aligned with their corresponding annotations.
 We then adopt a curriculum-based strategy that models embodied reasoning as a sequence of continuous latent states, gradually internalizing reasoning structure by replacing explicit textual CoT with a compact set of latent representations and relying on visual prediction objectives as implicit supervision.
 Once textual CoT is fully absorbed into latent reasoning, the model is further adapted to action generation, enabling latent reasoning dynamics to directly condition continuous control outputs.
 Throughout training, visual latents used for supervision are encoded by the same visual encoder as the input observations, and an exponential moving average (EMA) encoder is employed as a target network to stabilize latent representation learning and prevent representation collapse.

 Overall, our approach extends latent CoT reasoning from language-only settings to embodied VLA models, enabling efficient, action-oriented reasoning without explicit CoT generation at inference time.
 By coupling latent reasoning dynamics directly with action generation, LaRA-VLA allocates computation to compact latent “thought steps” rather than verbose textual reasoning, substantially reducing token expansion and inference latency.
 This makes the approach well-suited for real-time robotic control.
 Moreover, representing reasoning as continuous latent dynamics avoids the representational mismatch introduced by discrete language or visual tokens.
+To support this paradigm, we construct an automated CoT annotation pipeline that provides structured supervision, including subtask decomposition, movement reasoning, and target object localization, and curate latent reasoning datasets across both simulated and real-world environments, including LIBERO-LaRA, Bridge-LaRA, and real-robot demonstrations.
 Our contributions are threefold: \begin{itemize} \item We introduce a latent-reasoning paradigm for Vision--Language--Action models, in which chain-of-thought reasoning is internalized into continuous latent representations across textual and visual modalities, enabling inference-efficient reasoning that aligns with continuous perception and control.

 \item We propose LaRA-VLA, a unified VLA model that realizes this paradigm through a curriculum-based training strategy, progressively transitioning from explicit multi-modal CoT supervision to latent embodied reasoning, guided by predictive visual latent objectives and stabilized with EMA-based visual encoders.